adloky/smalls/english/all-dorothys-adventures-in-oz.md

 "I am," said Dorothy.

 "And I am unhappy," said the King.
 "I’m wretched, woeful, afflicted, distressed and dismal.
 Are you not sorry for me?"

 "No," answered Dorothy, honestly, "I can’t say I am.
 This is the prettiest little city I ever saw."

 "Oh, the city is good enough," he admitted.
 "Glinda, the Good Sorceress, made it for us because she liked rabbits.
 But I hate it.
 When I was young I lived in a burrow in the forest.
 Oh, how happy and contented I was then!
 I was a real rabbit, as nature made me — wild and free!"

 "If you don’t like it, why don’t you resign?" she asked.

-1 **Bristle** — Щетинка

 "Impossible!" wailed the Rabbit.
 "There’s a beastly law in this town that forbids it."

-" Who made the laws?" inquired Dorothy.
+"Who made the laws?" inquired Dorothy.

 "The same Sorceress who made the town — Glinda the Good.
 She built the wall and gave us several valuable enchantments, and made the laws.
 Then she invited all the pink-eyed white rabbits of the forest to come here."

-" Why did you accept the invitation and come here?" asked the child.
+"Why did you accept the invitation and come here?" asked the child.

 "I didn’t know how dreadful city life was, and I was not going to be a King," said he.

 "I know Glinda," remarked Dorothy, "and when I see her again, I’ll ask her to put another King in your place."

 "Hurroo — hurray!" shouted the King; and then he jumped up from the table and danced wildly about the room.

-" When will you see Glinda?" he inquired.
+"When will you see Glinda?" he inquired.

 "Oh, perhaps in a few days," said Dorothy. " What lovely clothes your Majesty wears!" she said, glancing at the rich blue satin costume.